andylytics/RepData_PeerAssessment1/PA1_template.md

 ```

+As shown above **the number of `NA` values is 2,304**.

 We'll replace the `NA` values in the dataset.
 Our **strategy** will be to loop through the data frame and replace each `NA` value with the corresponding average steps value for that time interval as calculated earlier in the `dfc` data frame.
-This new dataset will the missing data filled in will be called `df_new`.
+This new dataset with the missing data filled in will be called `df_new`.

 ```r